5 Essential Cybersecurity Training Topics for Small Businesses in California 2024

 Cybersecurity awareness starts with knowledge.
 It's crucial to train employees on secure practices to protect your business.
 Regular employee training sessions are essential.
 They should cover how to identify phishing, malware, and ransomware attempts.
 This includes email phishing, HTTPS phishing, and SMS phishing (smishing) (UpGuard).
 Training should also stress the importance of secure internet use.
 These practices can significantly reduce vulnerability.
 The Leiva Law Firm highlights the effectiveness of training in preventing fraud and theft (Leiva Law Firm).
 The Small Business Administration (SBA) also points out the importance of recognizing phishing emails and safe internet use.
 These measures are crucial for minimizing cyber risks (SBA).

-Cyber resilient environment as a result of cybersecurity training
+Cyber resilient environment

 Creating a Cyber-Resilient Environment